-Pacifiers - A Pediatric Dentist's Thoughts
+Pacifiers for Kids - A Pediatric Dentist's Thoughts

 A quick google search has quite a bit of conflicting information on pacifier use in children.
 According to the AAPD (American Academy of Pediatric Dentistry) an the AGD (Academy of General Dentistry), pacifier use in children can bring both benefits and drawbacks.
 Ask your friends with children and you'll soon realize it's a pretty heavily debated subject.
 Dr Peter, our favorite pediatric dentist in Arlington, covers some information on pacifiers and their use in children.